If you’re considering equity release, you’re probably wondering what costs are associated with it.

 On top of the set-up charges, you also need to consider interest rates.

-How much your interest amounts to at the end of your lifetime mortgage will depend on how long it runs for (remember, it’ll come to an end when you sell your home, when you pass away or move into permanent care) and which type of plan you choose.
+How much your interest amounts to at the end of your lifetime mortgage will depend on how long it runs for (remember, it’ll come to an end when you sell your home, when you pass away or move into permanent care) and which type of plan and interest rate you choose.

 For example, with a roll-up lifetime mortgage (which gives you your tax-free cash in one lump sum), the interest on your loan is ‘rolled up’ and it ‘compounds’ each month or every year depending on the plan you choose.